8.3 Redress payment debt recovery arrangements

 Repayment of recovered amount to participating institutions

-The Commonwealth may be repaid a debt owed by a person or institution relating to a redress payment or counselling care services payment to which a participating institution has made a funding contribution.
-In this case, the Commonwealth must repay the participating institution their relevant share of the funding contribution from the amount recovered.
+The Commonwealth may be repaid a debt owed relating to a redress payment or counselling care services payment to which a participating institution has made a funding contribution.
+In this case, the Commonwealth must repay the participating institution their share from the amount recovered.

 Section 77 of the Public Governance, Performance and Accountability Act 2013 allows the Commonwealth to make repayments to participating institutions in such cases.